yudhistira-arya/typescript-knowledge-sharing/README.md

        var p = new Person();
        ```
-    1. This can be somewhat fixed by capturing the value of `this`:
+    1. Before ECMAScript 6, _this_ can somewhat be fixed by capturing its value into different variable:
        ```
        function Person() {
         var that = this; // remember in chapter 01 - variable is function scoped in JavaScript